maxzhirnov/cyber-hugo/exampleSite/content/posts/theme-showcase.md

 ### Fast Search

-The client-side search is built with performance in mind, using Fuse.js v7.0.0 for lightning-fast results even on large sites.
+The client-side search is built with performance in mind, using Lunr.js v2.3.9 for lightning-fast results.

 ## Getting Started